sophiavanvalkenburg/rubiks-cube/README.md

 * User can rotate the cube to view in different angles by dragging the mouse
 * User can rotate individual faces by holding down the A (x-axis), S (y-axis), or D (z-axis) keys while dragging the mouse vertically

+## Bugs / Issues
+* After rotating the cube for a while, selection will start to flicker
+* A/S/D face rotation keys don't change when you rotate the cube, so they will appear to be reversed

 ## Bonus features
 * To rotate individual faces, the user drags the mouse in the direction they want to rotate the face instead of holding down a key
 * Realistic textures and/or shading on the rubiks cube